-Where many high school literature courses aim to teach students what to think about books and how to understand them, this course is much more personal.
-The fact of the matter is, just like with the individual nature of how the past interacts with our present, literature does not exist in absolutes.
+Where many high school literature courses aim to teach students what to think about books and how to understand them, this course is much more layered.
+The fact of the matter is that literature does not exist in absolutes.

 There is no absolute correct or incorrect way to understand, analyze, or interpret literature.
-It is a personal process that involves our own experiences of the world, our own willingness to be challenged and open, and our ability to truly consider the analyses and experiences of your peers.
-They might not agree with you, you might not have considered what they are saying, you might have entirely different frames of reference.
+It is a personal process that involves our own experiences of the world, our own willingness to be challenged and open, and our ability to truly consider how perspective and lens shift the view entirely.
+Your peers might not agree with you, you might not have considered what they are saying, you might have entirely different frames of reference.
 Listen with an open mind.
 This is where true learning takes place in a literature course.

 By the end of this class, the goal is that you feel comfortable expressing your experience with texts and understand the connections between literature and the world around you.
-My aim is that you understand the value of your unique interpretations and analysis, and realize that the entire class benefits from hearing a new perspective and a dissenting opinion.
+My aim is that you understand the value of your unique interpretations and analysis, and realize that the entire class benefits from hearing new perspectives and dissenting opinions.
 It opens our eyes and minds, and makes us better readers, thinkers, and scholars.